ibm-cloud-docs/containers/cs_clusters.md

   2. [Allow your authorized cluster users to run `kubectl` commands](/docs/containers?topic=containers-firewall#firewall_kubectl) to access the master through the public only, private only, or public and private service endpoints.
   3. [Allow your authorized cluster users to run `calicotl` commands](/docs/containers?topic=containers-firewall#firewall_calicoctl) to manage Calico network policies in your cluster.

-2. Set the cluster you created as the context for this session.
+2. Set the cluster that you created as the context for this session.
 Complete these configuration steps every time that you work with your cluster.
   1. Get the command to set the environment variable and download the Kubernetes configuration files.
       ```
       ibmcloud ks cluster-config --cluster <cluster_name_or_ID>